 In 2020, WQA was successful in amending its Proposition 1 Expanded Site Investigation Planning Grant to conduct similar work at an adjacent property to the east to further define the extent of the contamination.
-The additional work is-was completed in scheduled to begin early 2021.
-Based on the findings of the expanded site investigation activities, WQA submitted a preliminary application for a Proposition 1 Implementation Grant in late 2021.
-If awarded, WQA will begin construction of the WSGRF enhancements in 2022.
+The additional work was completed in 2021.
+Based on the findings of the expanded site investigation activities, WQA submitted a full proposal for a Proposition 1 Implementation Grant in mid-2022.
+If awarded, WQA will begin construction of the WSGRF enhancements in 2023.

-As of June 30,20202021, the treatment facility has treated approximately 335.01349.14 acre-feet of contaminated groundwater and has removed approximately 192.60199.30 lbs. of VOCs and 1,4-Dioxane.
+As of September 30,2022, the treatment facility has treated approximately 364.44 acre-feet of contaminated groundwater and has removed approximately 206.20 lbs. of VOCs and 1,4-Dioxane.